-Recently while looking at the the security tab on a file I found there was a user that was an unknown account.
+Recently while looking at the security tab on a file, I found there was a user that was an unknown account.
 It wasn’t registered with the Windows Vista System.

 Now that we found the system where the SID comes from, that brings me to another 1 of 2 tools I built previously for getting the user SID of known users.